High-speed trains are finally coming to the US

 "Brightline is at the forefront of innovation in this market, and the ideal partner for Virgin to work with to alter perceptions and traveling habits across the United States."

 Currently, the majority of Americans travel predominantly by car.
-According to Census data, only about five percent of U.S. workers commuted regularly to work by public transportation, including by subway or regional rail, in the years 2012 to 2016.
+According to Census data, only about five percent of US workers commuted regularly to work by public transportation, including by subway or regional rail, in the years 2012 to 2016.
 One of the most popular routes that was flown by Virgin America?
 Los Angeles to Las Vegas.
 Sounds like a lot of former Virgin diehards might just be convinced to travel by rail instead.